surveyjs/survey-creator/packages/survey-creator-core/src/tester/README.md

 of prompt 07 are written against final names and no later prompt invents another rename.

 The mapping is complete for the runner: everything the models hand out, and everything the prototype's `src/views/runner.css` styles.
-The recorder's own sheet arrives with prompt 05 and follows the same two rules — every class is `svt-` prefixed, and BEM shape and tone modifiers (`--passed`, `--failed`, `--running`, `--idle`) are kept exactly.
+Prompt 05 added the recorder's own names to it under the same two rules — every class is `svt-` prefixed, and BEM shape and tone modifiers (`--passed`, `--failed`, `--running`, `--idle`) are kept exactly.

 Library classes are **not** in this table and are never restyled: `sv-list__item`, `sv-action-bar__item`,